-98. In their evaluation, the EVM used the same data set as the SCF to derive an UL of 450 μ g/day.
-They considered that there were discrepancies in NOAELs in the series of studies conducted by Yang et al. and therefore used the Lowest Observed Adverse Effect Level (LOAEL) of 900 μ g/day and applied an uncertainty factor of 2 to extrapolate to a NOAEL.
+94. In their evaluation, the EVM used the same data set as the SCF to derive an UL of 450 μ g/day.
+They considered that there were discrepancies in NOAELs in the series of studies conducted by Yang et al. and therefore used the Lowest Adverse Effect Level (LOAEL) of 900 μ g/day and applied an uncertainty factor of 2 to extrapolate to a NOAEL.
 An uncertainty factor for inter-individual variation was not deemed necessary as they considered that the value was based on a population study.

-99. Exposure estimates were calculated using consumption data from NDNS and concentrations of selenium measured in a FSA survey of metals and other elements in infant formula and foods.
+95. Exposures estimated were calculated using consumption data from NDNS and concentrations of selemium measured in a FSA survey of metals and other elements in infant formula and foods.
 Mean dietary exposures to selenium for children aged 4 months to 5 years ranged from 7 μ g/day (lowest lower-bound (LB)) to 46 μ g/day (highest upper-bound (UB)).
-The corresponding 97.5th percentile exposures ranged from 20 to 76 μ g/day.
+The corresponding 97.5th percentile exposures range from 20 to 76 μ g/day.

-100. Assuming a selenium concentration of 20.6 μ g/L in mature breastmilk (Foster et al. 1996), estimated exposures for exclusively breastfed infants (0 to 6 months) for average and high-level consumption of breastmilk were 16 and 25 μ g/day respectively.
+96. Assuming a selenium concentration of 20.6 μ g/L in mature breast milk (Foster et al. 1996), estimated exposures for exclusively breastfed infants (0 to 6 months) for average and high-level consumption of breast milk were 16 and 25 μ g/day respectively.

-101. The soil 90th percentile selenium concentration was reported to be 1.3 mg/kg (UKSO, 2017).
-This was used to estimate exposure from soil and also dust, given the absence of Se data specific to dust.
+97. A soil 90th percentile selenium concentration of 1.3 mg/kg (UKSO, 2017) was used to estimate exposure from soil and dust, given the absence of Se data specific to dust.
 The resulting exposures in infants and young children from soil and dust are at least two orders of magnitude below dietary exposures.

-102. The ULs for children below 1 year of age were calculated on a body weight basis using the approach used by the SCF.
-These were 40 μ g/day for children aged 4-12 months when considering dietary exposures.
-The extrapolated UL would be 26 μ g/day for infants 0 to < 4 months and 34 μ g/day for > 4 to < 6 months old infants.
+98. The UL for children below 1 year of age were calculated on a body weight basis using the approach used by the SCF.
+These were $40\mu g/day$ for children aged 4-12 months when addressing dietary exposures.
+The extrapolated UL would be 26 $\mu g/day$ for infants 0 to <4 months and 34 $\mu g/day$ for >4 to <6 months old infants.

-103. Overall the COT concluded that estimated dietary exposures for children aged 0 to < 12 months and 1 to < 5 years were below the UL, either from breastmilk or other foods and are therefore unlikely to be of toxicological concern.
+99. Overall the COT concluded that estimated dietary exposures for children aged 4 to < 12 months and 1 to < 5 years were below the UL, either from breastmilk or other foods and are therefore unlikely to be of toxicological concern.